MicrosoftDocs/bing-docs/bing-docs/bing-web-search/reference/response-objects.md

 If the request succeeds, the top-level object in the response is the [SearchResponse](#searchresponse) object.
 And if the request fails, the top-level object in the response is the [ErrorResponse](#errorresponse) object.

 The JSON objects in this section are specific to the web answer.
 For details about the JSON objects for other answer types that the search results may include, see the API-specific reference documentation.
-For example, if the search results contain the images and news answers, see the <a href="https://docs.microsoft.com/bing/bing-image-search/reference/response-objects" target="_blank">Image Search API reference</a> and <a href="https://docs.microsoft.com/bing/bing-news-search/reference/response-objects" target="_blank">News Search API reference</a>.
+For example, if the search results contain the images and news answers, see the [Image Search API reference](../../bing-image-search/reference/endpoints.md) and [News Search API reference](../../bing-news-search/reference/endpoints.md).